poornan/effective-spork/README.md

         // 1.
 Point to your zip file
         Path myArchive = Paths.get("path/to/your/complex-archive.zip");

         // 2.
-Build the in-memory tree from the archive ZipTreeBuilder builder = new ZipTreeBuilder();
-        ArchiveNode root = builder.buildTree(myArchive);
+Load the archive using the simple facade.
+This does all the parsing.
+        EffectiveSpork spork = EffectiveSpork.load(myArchive);

         // 3.
-(Optional) Print the tree to visualize its structure System.out.println("--- Archive Structure ---");
+(Optional) Print the entire tree structure to the console System.out.println("--- Archive Structure ---");
-        root.printTree();
+        System.out.println(spork.getTreeAsString());

         // 4.
-Query the tree to find all empty directories ArchiveQueryEngine queryEngine = new ArchiveQueryEngine();
-        System.out.println("\n--- Finding Empty Directories ---");
+Query the archive to find all empty directories System.out.println("\n--- Finding Empty Directories ---");
-        List<String> emptyDirs = queryEngine.findEmptyDirectories(root);
+        List<String> emptyDirs = spork.findEmptyDirectories();

         if (emptyDirs.isEmpty()) {
             System.out.println("No empty directories found.");
         } else {